 What is Artificial Intelligence in Logistics?

-Artificial intelligence is known since 1956 and was firstly used in inventing board games like checkers or backgammons.
-Then researches in AI have come closer to Machine Learning in Logistics and Deep Learning that have a lot to do with neural networks.
+Artificial intelligence has been known since 1956 and was firstly used in inventing board games like checkers or backgammons.
+Then researches in AI have come closer to Machine Learning in Logistics and Deep Learning which have much to do with neural networks.
 More precisely deep learning is trying to mimic the human brain – see and differentiate objects based on their attributes.
 So, AI in Logistics has all chances to classify images concerning one another to identify the content.
 Let’s say the content would be what’s placed on a shelf at the warehouse.

-Deep learning as a subset of machine learning has become a breakthrough technology in image recognition and allowed logistics companies to get rid of slow-moving handwork.
+Deep learning as a subset of machine learning has become a breakthrough technology in image recognition and allowed logistics companies to eliminate slow-moving handwork.
 Two of the key branches of deep learning technology are: